 - Be protected against discrimination based on the exercise of rights under the Act; and

-Moreover, applicants for mine work have the right not to be discriminated against in hiring because they have previously exercised rights provided under the Act.
+Moreover, applicants for work at a mine have the right not to be discriminated against in hiring because they have previously exercised a right under the Mine Act.